Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 List of protocol developers:

-3) Nurpeisova Ayman Zhenayevna - PSE "Polyclinic No. 1" of the Health Department of Kostanay region, head of the hepatological center, infectious disease doctor of the highest category, chief freelance infectious disease specialist.
+3) Nurpeisova Aiman Zhenaevna - Municipal State Enterprise “Polyclinic No. 1” of the Health Administration of the Kostanay region, head of the hepatology center, infectious disease doctor of the highest category, chief freelance infectious disease specialist.

-List of reviewers: Doskozhaeva Saule Temirbulatovna - Doctor of Medical Sciences, JSC "Kazakh Medical University of Continuing Education", Vice-Rector for Academic Affairs, Head of the Department of Infectious Diseases with a course of children's infections.
+List of reviewers: Doskozhaeva Saule Temirbulatovna - Doctor of Medical Sciences, JSC "Kazakh Medical University of Continuing Education", Vice-Rector for educational work, Head of the Department of Infectious Diseases with a course on childhood infections.

-Terms of revision of the protocol: revision of the protocol 3 years after its publication and from the date of its entry into force or in the presence of new methods with a level of evidence.
+Conditions for reviewing the protocol: review of the protocol 3 years after its publication and from the date of its entry into force or if new methods with a level of evidence are available.

 Attached files